-Castaways' classy, put-together big sister, Shore Club, is officially opening in time for the Air and Water Show, with brunch from 9am to noon and a premium open bar.
-Once you've had enough to drink, lounge on a VIP cabana at the Oasis at Shore Club.
-Tickets range from $125 to $750.
+Castaways' classy, put-together big sister, Shore Club, is hosting one of the fanciest Air and Water Show viewing parties, with brunch from 9am to noon and a premium open bar until 2pm.
+If you're really feeling flush, rent out a cabana in the Oasis at Shore Club.
+Tickets start at $125.

-A building that will be forever called the Sears Tower by many Chicagoans, the Willis Tower boasts its 103rd floor Skydeck, which is open to the public.
+A building that will be forever called the Sears Tower by many Chicagoans, Willis Tower boasts the 103rd floor Skydeck that's open to the public.
 As the second-tallest building in America, the Willis Tower is as close as you can get to the Air and Water Show without being in an airplane.

 Want VIP access to the Willis Tower Skydeck and cocktails while taking it all in?
 The Metropolitan Club is hosting an Air and Water Show viewing event on Saturday, August 18, allowing guests to sip boozy beverages and fill up at a buffet from 11am to 3pm.
 Tickets are $25–$79.